 We have a NordicTrack T Series Treadmill, which cost in the region of $600 and is solid, stable, and has a fast top speed and range of incline options.

-When used systematically a treadmill is an effective training tool that is perfect if you’re unable to run outside.
-A treadmill is also, in our opinion, the best way to work on your speed via interval training, as you have the advantage of controlling your speed, time and gradient, and measuring these and your distance accurately, with no outside factors such as weather conditions or traffic lights affecting your times.
+When following a proper treadmill workout this is an effective training tool that is perfect if you’re unable to run outside.
+A treadmill is also, in our opinion, the best way to work on your speed via interval training, as you have the advantage of controlling your speed, time and gradient (hill repeats), and measuring these and your distance accurately, with no outside factors such as weather conditions or traffic lights affecting your times.

 Or an indoor bike if space and/or budget are an issue…